datalad-datasets/hcp-structural-preprocessed/README.md

 ## Data access and retrieval with DataLad

-To retrieve HCP Open Access data via DataLad with this dataset, you need to agree to the [WU-Minn HCP Consortium Open Access Data Use Terms](./DATA_USE_AGREEMENT.md) and obtain valid AWS credentials:
+To retrieve HCP Open Access data included in this dataset via DataLad, you need to agree to the [WU-Minn HCP Consortium Open Access Data Use Terms](./DATA_USE_AGREEMENT.md) and obtain valid AWS credentials: